 Indicators that should tip you off to move on and find another dog trainer in David Letterman fashion:

 - If your dog trainer and behavior specialist is not certified by the International Association of Animal Behavior Consultants (IAABC) and the CCPDT (Certification Council for Professional Dog Trainers), find another dog trainer.
 Ask why not?
 There is no reason not to be unless they are unqualified.
-Older, outdated traditional dog “trainers” that haven’t kept up-to-date on the newest and most effective scientific ways to teach dogs, inexperienced trainers or anyone that practices outdated, force based, painful, punitive techniques do not qualify for this certification.
+Older, outdated traditional and balanced dog “trainers” that haven’t kept up-to-date on the newest and most effective scientific ways to teach dogs, inexperienced trainers or anyone that practices outdated, force-based, painful, punitive techniques shouldn’t qualify for this certification.

-- If someone guarantees dog training results, or results in a certain period of time, find another dog trainer.
-Not only are guarantees against the code of conduct and ethics of most of certification bodies but it is simply impossible and unethical to do.
+- If someone guarantees dog training results or results in a certain period of time, find another dog trainer.
+Not only are guarantees against the code of conduct and ethics of most ethical certification bodies but it is simply impossible and unethical to do.
 Would you go to any lawyer that guaranteed you would win a court case?
-Or to a doctor that guaranteed you would live to 100 and never be sick a day in your life?
+Or to a doctor that promised you would live to 100 and never be sick a day in your life?
 Nor should you go to a trainer that guarantees results.

 - If the dog trainer is not licensed, bonded and insured (and to what amount and degree), find another dog trainer.
 They should be all of the above and preferably not bonded & insured just to meet the minimum required level.

 - Retail dog/pet stores that employ subpar trainers.
-Web sites, business names and dog training schools that start with “K9” are typically not force free positive reinforcement dog trainers.
+Websites, business names, and dog training schools that start with “K9” typically not force-free positive reinforcement dog trainers.
 This would be a good time to find another dog trainer.

-- If you do not see that the dog training company practices force free positive reinforcement, scientifically proven, gentle dog training methods proven to build the canine human bond and educate both most effectively, I would find another dog trainer.
-If they do not talk about the science of dog training, ethology, counterconditioning, operant conditioning, classical conditioning, habituation and desensitization or if they do not explicitly state something to this effect, I would think twice before hiring them and would find another dog trainer.
+- If you do not see that the dog training company practices force-free positive reinforcement, scientifically proven, gentle dog training methods proven to build the canine-human bond and educate both most effectively, I would find another dog trainer.
+If they do not talk about the science of dog training, ethology, counterconditioning, operant conditioning, classical conditioning, habituation, and desensitization or if they do not explicitly state something to this effect, I would think twice before hiring them and would find another dog trainer.
 Because “positive reinforcement” is the new buzz word to attract clients, this in and of itself does not mean a great deal.
 If they use “corrections,” leash pops, practice dominance theory, force or manipulate dogs into position, use punitive equipment (choke chains, pronged collars, shock collars, “E” collars) run the other way.
-Do not be fooled by catch phrases, make sure the dog trainer or behavior expert meet ALL of the requirements above or something very similar to fully understand how they train dogs and educate people.
+Do not be fooled by catchphrases such as “balanced dog trainer” or “traditional dog trainer,” make sure the dog trainer or behavior expert meets all of the requirements above or something very similar to fully understand how they train dogs and educate people.

-- If their web site looks like an infomercial or looks as if they are trying to sell you something mysterious (whispering) or secretive, I would find another dog trainer.
+- If their web site looks like an infomercial or looks as if they are trying to sell you something mysterious (dog whispering) or secretive, I would find another dog trainer.